Madagascar ragwort

 A combination of factors mean it is on a different level in terms of its invasiveness and impacts:

 - Major impacts on pasture productivity and high direct control and management costs.
-Documented declines in production of 35% and potential costs and losses of up to $500 per hectare annually.
+Documented declines in carcass weights of up to 35%, and 65% losses in milk solids per hectare, where infestations have taken hold.

 - Toxic and can be fatal to stock, remaining toxic even in hay or silage, with no treatment available for affected animals.